 “Yes.
 I’d like that.
 I’ve got room.
 I want to have them in my possession before the rest of the deal proceeds.”

-“Those paintings must mean a lot to you.”
+“This artwork must mean a lot to you.”

 “It’s all that we have left of Emily.”